 Your A/C system is plugging away through another Cleveland summer and then your cold air stops coming out.
-You call an AC professional to come over and inspect your system and the next thing you know you’re going to have to pay a steep price for the repair.
-So when should you surrender and just change out your current air conditioning equipment?
+You call an air conditioner professional to come out to take a look and by the time it’s all said and done you’re going to have to pay a chuck of change for the repair.
+So when do you surrender and just change out your current air conditioning equipment?

-Naturally as your system ages it’s likely to malfunction and lose efficiency.
-Air conditioning systems over nine years old are now much less efficient than the more recent energy-efficient models available today.
-But if your system is more than 14 years old, you are likely to put in more money over time to keep it running than if you just bought a new, energy-efficient A/C system.
+Obviously the older your system gets, the more it’s likely to fail and lose efficiency.
+Air conditioning systems over eight years old are now much less efficient than the new energy-efficient systems available today.
+But if your system is more than 14 years old, you are likely to put in more money over time to keep it functioning than if you just bought a new, energy-efficient A/C system.

-To piggyback on the theme above, eventually it’s going to begin costing more to replace parts and fix issues than it would to just invest in a new AC system.
-Another thing to note is R-22, the common refrigerant for old air conditioning equipment, is being withdrawn from the market for the welfare of the environment.
-If your air conditioner was manufactured before 2010, you will most likely see a jump in the fee for your refrigerant until you upgrade your equipment.
+To continue with the above theme, at some point it’s going to begin costing more to replace parts and fix issues than it would to just invest in a new AC system.
+Another factor to note is R-22, the common refrigerant for old air conditioning equipment, is being withdrawn from the market for the well-being of the environment.
+If your air conditioner was produced before 2010, you will most likely see a jump in the fee for your refrigerant until you upgrade your equipment.

-Technology is constantly developing and with that comes more energy-efficient air conditioning equipment.
-New systems tend to cost less to operate because they can cool the home more efficiently, saving you money on your cooling bills – and who doesn’t like that?
+Engineering is constantly advancing and with that comes more energy-efficient air conditioning equipment.
+New systems tend to cost less to run because they are able to cool the home more efficiently, saving you money on your cooling bills – and who doesn’t like that?

-To set-up a free in-home estimate to upgrade your current inefficient A/C equipment, call Service Experts Heating & Air Conditioning at 440-252-1375.
-We will visit your home, inspect your current AC system, and review all of your options with you so you can make the ideal selection for your home.
-For further information on if now is the right time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To set-up a free in-home estimate to upgrade your current inefficient air conditioner, call Service Experts Heating & Air Conditioning at 440-252-1375.
+We will visit your home, inspect your current cooling system, and review all of your options with you so you can make the ideal selection for your home.
+For further information about if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.